 Stan delivers a massive content library.
 Many well-known titles are exclusive to Stan, making this a valuable selling point.
-The interface is slick and easy to use.
-The flat rate simplifies access, and the combination of search and save-for-later features is quite valuable.
+The interface is slick and easy to use, and the combination of search and save-for-later features is quite valuable.

-Netflix offers the cheapest entry point for an SVoD service.
+Netflix offers a similarly cheap entry point for an SVoD service.
 And it comes with a huge-and-still-growing library.
 The service also keeps track of what you’re watching.
 So if you’re interrupted, you can find where you left off without fuss.
 Netflix also offers suggestions based on your viewing habits and peers’ rating.

 Foxtel Now’s live-streaming feature can be either a pro or a con.
 If you like not having to think about what to watch, then Foxtel Now works wonders.
 But the big differentiator is the Sports Package add-on.
 Neither Stan nor Netflix provide access to live sport.
 But Foxtel is known for it’s exclusive access to a wide range of live broadcasts.
 These include Aussie favourites like AFL, NRL, Super Rugby, Supercars and F1®.
 European football fans can enjoy live streams of UEFA Champions League, Serie A, Bundesliga and La Liga matches.
 While US sports fans gain access to both the NBA and NFL.
 Not to mention international rugby, cricket and tennis – all live.
 And Foxtel Now makes it accessible like never before.
 No cables.
 No satellite dish.
 No install.
 Just sign up and stream!
 Moreover, the service also offers hundreds of titles available on demand.